olivethree/shinyrc_subgroupcis/README.md

 1. Upload CSV file containing your RC task response data.
 This file must have three columns:

-    1. Column entitled 'subject': contains the unique identifier for the participant (e.g. 1, 2, 3, etc.)
+    1. Column 'subject': contains the unique identifier for the participant (e.g. 1, 2, 3, etc.)

-    2. Column entitled 'stimulus': contains information about which trial the response corresponds to
+    2. Column 'stimulus': contains information about which trial the response corresponds to

-    3. Column entitled 'response': contains responses in each trial
+    3. Column 'response': contains responses in each trial

 2. Select the size of the subset of individual CIs to generate each subgroup CI in terms of % of the total amount of participants / individual CIs.
 There are three options: 25%, 50%, or 75% of all individual CIs. **Note**: 100% is not included, as that would simply be the group CI using all of individual CIs.